mutablelogic/pico-fuse/README.md

   * https://mutablelogic.github.io/pico-fuse/

+The library consists of ``fuse`` which provides data structures and methods for memory pools, hash maps, linked lists and strings, plus ``picofuse`` which contains device- and platform- specific code for the Raspberry Pi Pico.
+It's possible to use ``fuse`` on its own, but ``picofuse`` depends on ``fuse``.

 The following sections provide more information on how to use this library:

   * [Dependencies](#dependencies)
   * [Configuration](#configuration)
   * [References](#references)

+The library is published under the Apache license, so feel free to use and fork it, but please acknowledge the source in any forks.
+See the [LICENSE](LICENSE) file for more information.

 ## Dependencies